Fraunhofer-ITMP/AMR-KG/data/AMR/README.md

 A [person.csv]() file is present in each project.
 We encourage you to look into your respective project directory and fill in the data to keep the knowledge base updated.

+**If you do not have an ORCID, we would apppreciate you to register with an ORCID before updating you data.
+You can sign-up [here](https://orcid.org/)**

 # How to add new data?

 For addition of new data intp the respective [person.csv]() files, follow the steps below: